aerospike-examples/aerospike-sample-applications/README.md

 - **Aerospike Server** - If you don't have it installed, [click here](http://www.aerospike.com/docs/operations/install) to install it.

 #### AND

-- **C# Developers - Aerospike C# Client** — if you don’t have it installed, [click here](http://www.aerospike.com/docs/client/csharp/install) to install it.
+- **For C# Developers: Aerospike C# Client** — if you don’t have it installed, [click here](http://www.aerospike.com/docs/client/csharp/install) to install it.
 #### OR

-- **Java Developers - Aerospike Java Client** — if you don’t have it installed, [click here](http://www.aerospike.com/docs/client/java/install) to install it.
+- **For Java Developers: Aerospike Java Client** — if you don’t have it installed, [click here](http://www.aerospike.com/docs/client/java/install) to install it.

 ## You Will Learn